 SystemLink Enterprise implements a server-client architecture to transmit data over a connected network between your systems and server.
 Use the minimum required SystemLink Enterprise system components as a starting point for building your system.

-To learn which version of the component software is compatible with your version of SystemLink Enterprise, refer to the Related information.
+For more information on component software that is compatible with your version of SystemLink Enterprise, refer to Related information.

 Component Description and Recommendations